Port Shepstone: Apartheid era

 In 1950, the Group Areas Act. racially divided Port Shepstone similar to many other towns and cities in South Africa.
 Port Shepstone proper (Sheppie) was classified "white" and was managed by its town board.
 The "white" suburbs of the town included the little coastal villages of Umtentweni, Sea Park, Southport, Anerley and Sunwich Port to the north and Oslo Beach to the south.
 To the west, Marburg was classified as an "Indian area" which was one of the four Indian proclaimed townships in the KwaZulu-Natal province and Merlewood was classified as a "Coloured area" with 3000 Coloureds as its first people settling there.
-In the late 1960s, Albersville, just west of the CBD was classified as an "Indian area".
+In the late 1960s, Albersville, just west of the Central Business District (CBD) was classified as an "Indian area".

 The N2 highway that cuts through Port Shepstone acted as a border between the "non-white" areas to the west and the "white" areas to the east (excluding Albersville) which was planned by apartheid planners.

 At the time, there was no township present in Port Shepstone due to the management of the "black" area which was creating a problem because the Nsimbini Tribal Authority claimed the extension of their territory on white land which was their in the past.
-The Grand Apartheid policies initiated in the 60’s is going to include the two “villages” of Boboyi and Murchison in the KwaZulu bantustan.
+The Grand Apartheid policies initiated in the 60's is going to include the two “villages” of Boboyi and Murchison in the KwaZulu bantustan.